sebfried/pit/readme.md

     });
 }

-// Run the functions when the entire page is loaded, or whenever window.onload = function () {
+// Call the functions when the entire page is loaded, or whenever window.onload = function () {
     activateImgSrc();
     activateImgSrcset();